sutoiku/puffin/RATIONALE.md

 - Enhanced data governance

 ## Designed for all users
 Many SQL engines require advanced technical skills for deployment, monitoring, and maintenance.
-PuffinDB takes a radically-different approach, allowing direct deployment from any [DuckDB](https://duckdb.org/) client, thanks to a simple [DuckDB extension](docs/Extension.md).
+PuffinDB takes a radically-different approach, allowing direct deployment from any [DuckDB](https://duckdb.org/) client, thanks to a simple [DuckDB extension](docs/Extension.md), and a [Terraform](https://www.terraform.io/) template automatically deployed on the user's virtual private cloud (VPC).
+Furthermore, its true serverless architecture dramatically reduces efforts required for monitoring and maintenance.

+**Benefits**:
+- End-user empowerment
+- Faster adoption process
+- Lower total cost of ownership

 ## Designed for extensibility
 Coming soon...